UConn Hartford – Fall 2025

 UNIV 1784 Sections

 All first-year Honors students will take a section of UNIV 1784 (Honors First Year Seminar) in the fall.
-One portion of the class will be led by a faculty member (full descriptions below), while the other portion will be led by an Honors staff member.
-Both the faculty and staff led portions of UNIV 1784 are critical for how incoming Honors students are supported.
+One portion of the class will be led by a faculty member (full descriptions below), while the other portion will be led by an Honors peer facilitator.
+Both the faculty and peer facilitator led portions of UNIV 1784 are critical for how incoming Honors students are supported.
 In addition to the topic below, you can expect an introduction to academic and social resources, cultivation of your relationships with other Honors students, advice on succeeding at UConn and in Honors, and a focus on “staying whelmed.”

 Students not registered for UNIV 1784 on the 10th day of classes will be eligible for dismissal from the Honors Program.